John-A-Aydin/er-save-manager/installation/INSTALL.md

 ```
 and follow the basic steps to create the installer with your executable.

-If you want your build to have icons, make sure to use [icon64.png](icon64.png) in the assets folder in InstallForge.
+If you want your program to have icons, make sure to use [icon64.png](icon64.png) in the assets folder in InstallForge.

 My InstallForge save file is in the installation folder if you want to use it as a reference.